Greensill Capital: History

 American private equity firm General Atlantic invested $250 million in Greensill in 2018.

-In 2018 Greensill was subject to extended media coverage and a call from British City grandee Lord Myners for formal investigation of the company's involvement in scandal at Anglo-Swiss asset manager GAM.
+In 2018 Greensill was subject to extended media coverage and a call from British City grandee Lord Myners for a formal investigation of the company's involvement in scandal at Anglo-Swiss asset manager GAM.

 In early 2019, Softbank invested $800 million in the company through its Vision Fund.
 This investment allowed Greensill to expand quickly, increasing its employee headcount from 500 at 2019's close to over 1000 in early 2021, located in sixteen offices.
 Due to the Softbank investment, the firm delayed considering other fundraising options such as an initial public offering.
 By late 2020, the firm had begun pursuing other investors, aiming to raise between $500 and $600 million and to subsequently complete an IPO within two years.
 In order to achieve its goal, the company agreed with an order by its board to sell all four of its planes, which included a Gulfstream 650.

 In late 2020, Greensill began a search for a new auditor after growing too large for the firm's then auditor, Saffery Champness.
 KPMG, Deloitte, members of the Big Four, and smaller accounting firm BDO all declined to become Greensill's new auditor.